 Rumination disorder involves the regular regurgitation of food that occurs for at least one month.
-Regurgitated food may be re-chewed, re-swallowed, or spit out.
-Typically, when someone regurgitates their food, they do not appear to be making an effort, nor do they appear to be stressed, upset, or disgusted
+Regurgitated food may be rechewed, swallowed again, or spit out.
+Typically, when someone regurgitates their food, they do not appear to be making an effort, nor do they appear to be stressed, upset, or disgusted.

 If you think you have Rumination Disorder or any other eating concern, you are welcome to call The Meadows Ranch.
 We know that recovery from an eating disorder is possible because it’s happening here every day.
 For additional information, please call to speak to an Intake Coordinator.